Tax Credits: Public consultations

 HMRC consultation on supporting customers who need extra help

 In March 2013, HMRC announced that they would be piloting a new system of support for taxpayers and tax credits claimants who need extra help.
 This new service will replace the existing enquiry centre network which currently serves as HMRC’s face to face service channel.
-The new service will be piloted for 5 months from June 2013 in the North East of England.
-Several North East enquiry centres will be closed as a result (the full list can be found in the official HMRC announcement).
-The consultation document sets out HMRC’s proposals for the new service and asks for responses on how the extra help will work in practice, the impact of the changes, the impact of the new service on the voluntary and community sector as a whole and how help can be given to those who use enquiry centres who don’t need extra support.
-HMRC state that no final decision will be made until the consultation and pilot have been completed and fully assessed.
+The new service was piloted for June 2013 in the North East of England.
+Several North East enquiry centres were closed as a result (the full list can be found in the official HMRC announcement).
+The consultation document set out HMRC’s proposals for the new service and asked for responses on how the extra help will work in practice, the impact of the changes, the impact of the new service on the voluntary and community sector as a whole and how help could be given to those who use enquiry centres who don’t need extra support.
+In February 2014 HMRC announced that following a successful pilot they would be closing remaining enquiry centres by the end of June 2014 and that a new service will be in place for claimants who need extra help.
+More information can be found on the HMRC website.

 HMRC Consults on mandatory revision before appeal in tax credit cases

 On 3 July 2012, HMRC published a consultation document called ‘Tax Credits: mandatory revision before appeal’.
 HMRC sought views on the impacts of changing the tax credits appeals process to mirror the Department for Work and Pensions planned changes to their appeals process which was announced in the Welfare Reform Act 2012 and subject to a consultation between February and May 2012.
 The aim of the consultation was to look at simplifying the tax credits appeals process by introducing a mandatory consideration of revision before appeal.
 HMRC anticipated that this would significantly reduce the number of appeals to be heard by the Courts and Tribunal Service and ensure continued alignment and consistency of treatment with the revised DWP appeals legislation and processes which DWP will be introducing.
 The consultation closed in October 2012.
-HMRC confirmed at the November 2012 Benefits and Credits Consultation Group meeting that although the proposals in the consultation document would go ahead to mirror DWP changes, given the current delays in the tax credits appeals system they will not be implemented from April 2013 as originally planned.
-Instead they are likely to go ahead in either October 2013 or April 2014.
+HMRC confirmed at the November 2012 Benefits and Credits Consultation Group meeting that although the proposals in the consultation document would go ahead to mirror DWP changes, given the current delays in the tax credits appeals system they would not be implemented until April 2014.
+Details about the new process can be found in our appeals section.
 More information about the DWP processes for Universal Credit can be found in our Transition to Universal Credit section.

 Passported Benefits under Universal Credit – review and advice (June 2011)